iflix/godoc2ghmd/examples/doc/README.md

 a single paragraph.
-There is one exception to the rule: a span that consists of a single line, is followed by another paragraph span, begins with a capital letter, and contains no punctuation is formatted as a heading.
+There is one exception to the rule: a span that consists of a single line, is followed by another paragraph span, begins with a capital letter, and contains no punctuation other than parentheses and commas is formatted as a heading.

 A span of indented lines is converted into a <pre> block, with the common indent prefix removed.